SEO Case Study: 0 to 150,000 Monthly Visitors in 8 Months

 The hard part isn’t the research or the promotion, it’s the writing.
 Most people are not as good of writers as they think they are, and are much less reliable about publishing than they think they are.

-For Cup & Leaf, Erika has published four posts per week, every week, for the last eight months, only stopping for holidays.
+For Cup & Leaf, we published four posts per week, every week, for the last eight months, only stopping for holidays.
 And the posts are really good.
 If you can create good content on a reliable schedule, you’ll be ahead of 95 percent of the competition who are too lazy to write something in-depth on a consistent basis.

 But it’s HARD.
 Don’t skip this step.
 Seriously.
 The spreadsheets and tools are fun, but this is where you really make or break your content strategy.